+10. Overlooking ancillary actions

-The lack of understanding of the structure of the movement is another problem of a beginner.
-Most steps in tango are not composed of only one action, but a combination of several actions.
-For example, dancing the ocho from the crossed position includes five actions: unwinding, taking a forward step, pivoting and swiveling the hips and pivoting on that leg, taking another forward step, and pivoting and swiveling the hips again.
-Thus, the entire sequence needs to be led in five action steps.
-If you do not break down the sequence and attempt to bring out two actions in one lead, that will make it hard for the woman.
-Beginners tend to focus on the main action and overlook the ancillary action.
-For example, the man may directly lead the woman to take a forward step without unwinding her crossed leg first, or lead her to step forward while she is yet to complete her pivot and hip rotation.
+The lack of understanding of the structure of the step is another problem for a beginner.
+Most tango steps are not composed of only one action, but a combination of several actions.
+For example, dancing ocho from position five includes five actions: unwinding the crossed leg, taking a forward step with that leg, swiveling the hips and pivoting on that leg, taking another forward step with the other leg, and swiveling the hips and pivoting again.
+Thus the entire sequence needs to be led with five action steps.
+If you do not break down the sequence and attempt to bring out two actions with one lead, that will be hard for the woman to follow.
+A beginner tends to focus on the main action and overlook the ancillary action.
+For example, he leads the woman to take a forward step without unwinding her crossed leg first, or leads her to step forward when she is yet to complete her hip rotation.

 11. Unsophisticated musicality

-We sometimes see men short of good taste use their partner as a foil for their own self-display.
-Such men have invented more and more exhibitional steps for themselves, showing off at the milonga and drawing eyeballs to their performance.
-In my view this is a bad trend in tango today, because which is in contradiction to the essence of tango.
-A man does not need to compete with the woman for attention.
-On the contrary, his job is to display the woman's beauty and let her enjoy the dance.
-Instead of drawing eyeballs to himself, he should focus on making her feel pampered in his arms, shining her, and letting her be the center of attention.
+Some men use the woman as the foil to their performance.
+Such men have invented more and more exhibitory steps for themselves, showing off at the milonga to draw eyeballs to their exhibition.
+In my opinion that is a bad trend today.
+In tango, the man's job is to display the woman's beauty and let her enjoy the dance.
+Instead of drawing eyeballs to himself, he should focus on making her feel pampered in his arms, shining her and letting her be the center of attention.
 A leader's maturity is measured by how his partner dances, not by his own exhibition.
 (See The Gender Roles in Tango.)